Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Remove-AzLocalNetworkGateway.md

 ## SYNTAX

 ```
-Remove-AzureRmLocalNetworkGateway -Name <String> -ResourceGroupName <String> [-Force] [-PassThru] [-AsJob]
+Remove-AzLocalNetworkGateway -Name <String> -ResourceGroupName <String> [-Force] [-PassThru] [-AsJob]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
 The Local Network Gateway is the object representing your VPN device On-Premises.
-The **Remove-AzureRmLocalNetworkGateway** cmdlet deletes the object representing your on-prem gateway based on Name and Resource Group Name.
+The **Remove-AzLocalNetworkGateway** cmdlet deletes the object representing your on-prem gateway based on Name and Resource Group Name.

 ## EXAMPLES

 ### 1: Delete a Local Network Gateway
 ```
-Remove-AzureRmLocalNetworkGateway -Name myLocalGW -ResourceGroupName myRG
+Remove-AzLocalNetworkGateway -Name myLocalGW -ResourceGroupName myRG
 ```

 Deletes the object of the Local Network Gateway with the name "myLocalGW" within the resource group "myRG"
-Note: You must first delete all connections to the Local Network Gateway using the **Remove-AzureRmVirtualNetworkGatewayConnection** cmdlet.
+Note: You must first delete all connections to the Local Network Gateway using the **Remove-AzVirtualNetworkGatewayConnection** cmdlet.

 ## PARAMETERS